How much EHR costs and how to set your budget

-When viewed in light of these findings, the decision to invest in an EHR can be justified on a metrics beyond simple financial benefit.
+When viewed in light of these findings, the decision to invest in an EHR can be justified on metrics beyond simple financial benefit.

 Despite a variety of clear evidence supporting EHR’s benefits, sorting out whether an investment in EHR can be justified can be a difficult task to undertake.
 This is because budgeting for EHR-related capital expenses and modeling return on investment for EHR can be a difficult and imprecise process if not engaged carefully.

 When deciding whether to invest in an EHR a practice can rely on two tools:

-ROI is a calculation of the most tangible financial gains or benefits that can be expected from a project versus the costs for implementing the suggested program or solution.
+ROI is a calculation of the most tangible financial gains or benefits that can be expected from a project versus the costs for implementing the EHR or suggested program or solution.

 An EHR Cost Benefit Analysis (CBA) is more comprehensive than ROI, and attempts to quantify both tangible and intangible costs and benefits.
 Whichever method a practice chooses, it is important to include all the direct and indirect costs that can impact the EHR investment.